MMK21Hub/C/README.md

 Functions can currently only one operation.
 They're most useful when you need to perform an operation on the same two squares multiple times in a program.

-Note that functions are not variables, and cannot be treated as such.
-They do not exist on the board &ndash; do not be fooled into holding them to a higher regard than necessary.
-Also note that a function can have the same identifier as a variable &ndash; this is allowed (and even recommended) because they will not interact.

-You cannot have two functions with the same identifier.
-Defining a function with an identifier that is already in use will overwrite the old function.
-Be careful not to do this accidentally.

 #### Defining functions

 A function definition instruction consists of a function identifier, a dot, and then an operation instruction.
 This means it is 7 or more characters long.
 A detailed description of the syntax is as follows: